Jophish/splitio-sdk-promise-example/README.md

 # splitio-sdk-promise-example

 This repository contains a minimal working example of some strange undocumented change in behavior with the Split.io Javascript SDK's `SplitManager`'s (and `SplitClient`'s) `.ready()` methods.
-Somewhere between SDK versions `10.12.1` and `10.15.3`, the behavior of these `ready` promises changed, causing our integration to break in an unexpected way while trying to update to the latest Split SDK version.
+Somewhere between SDK versions `10.12.1` and `10.15.3`, the behavior of these `ready` promises changed when using `await/async`, causing our integration to break in an unexpected way while trying to update to the latest Split SDK version.

-Long story short, with version `10.12.1` of the Split SDK, we were able to wrap an `await splitManager.ready()` call in a try/catch, and a promise rejection would be successfully caught by the `catch` block.
-With `10.15.3`, a promise "rejection" seemingly does not do anything; the program hangs on the `await splitManager.ready()` indefinitely, even after e.g., a `SDK_READY_TIMED_OUT` event is emitted internally within the SDK. `.ready()` promise resolution works as expected in both SDK versions.
+Long story short, with version `10.12.1` of the Split SDK, `await splitManager.ready()` will never reject or throw; it only ever resolves, even when an `SDK_READY_TIMED_OUT` event is emitted internally within the SDK.
+With `10.15.3`, a promise "rejection" seemingly does not do anything; the program hangs on the `await splitManager.ready()` indefinitely, even after an internal timeout event.
+In either case, `await`ing on the `.ready()` call is unsuitable for catching promise rejections.

-One workaround we discovered was by replacing try/catch blocks with, e.g. `await splitManager.ready().then(onResolution, onRejection)`, although we consider this somewhat hacky and less than ideal.
-This repo contains tests for the behavior of the `SplitManager`'s `.ready()` promise on both resolution and rejection for both the try/catch setup and using `.then()`.
+In both Split SDK versions, chaining a `.then()` or `.catch()` on the `.ready()` call (without using `await`) works as expected, but the inconsistent behavior when using `await` is confusing, and seemingly renders e.g., `await splitManager.ready()` unuseable if a timeout is ever expected to occur.

+We were previously `await`ing the `.ready()` calls, and attempting to catch promise rejections in a `try/catch` block, but while updating the Split SDK, discovered that our `catch` blocks were actually never being reached.
+Our main question is how should `.ready()` be called?
+It presents as if it's safe to use `await/async` syntax with, but it seems like we should only ever be chaining it with `.then()` and `.catch()`.
+(Is this documented somewhere?)

 ## Running the tests

 By default, version `10.15.3` of the Split SDK is used.
-The tests require a valid Split API key to test the case of promise resolution.
+These tests were developed using Node version `12.14.1`, but should also work with Node 14.

 ```
 npm i
-SPLIT_API_KEY=<split-api-key> npm run test
+npm run test
 ```

-With version `10.15.3`, all tests should pass except `should be able to be caught with await & try/catch`.
+With version `10.15.3`, the first test should pass and the second should fail.
 To test with version `10.12.1`:

 ```
 npm i @splitsoftware/splitio@10.12.1
-SPLIT_API_KEY=<split-api-key> npm run test
+npm run test
 ```

-With version `10.12.1`, all tests should pass.
+With version `10.12.1`, the first test should fail and the second should pass.

 To re-test with `10.15.3`, re-install the correct version with